 Grand Avenue (U.S. 60) was modified in 2004 to add grade separated interchanges between Thomas Road / 27th Avenue and Loop 101.
 When constructed, all of the intersections were six way.

 The Superstition Freeway (former State Route 360) was built in phases.
 The first section, from I-10 to Mill Avenue, opened in 1970, followed by Mill Avenue to Price Road in 1975.
 Price Road to Dobson Road was completed by 1977, and Dobson Road to Country Club Drive in 1979.
 Country Club Drive to Gilbert Road was finished in 1981, followed by Gilbert Road to Val Vista in 1983.
 Val Vista Dr to Power Road opened in 1985, with the remainder by 1992.

-The Superstition Freeway was widened in 2000 from Interstate 10 to Val Vista Drive, and in 2007 from Val Vista Drive to Ellsworth Road.
+The Superstition Freeway is the prototype for the rest of Phoenix's freeways.
+The roads travels between two and 20 feet below grade, and sound walls and berms buffer surrounding neighborhoods from it.
+The freeway was widened in 2000 from Interstate 10 to Val Vista Drive, and in 2007 from Val Vista Drive to Ellsworth Road.

-05/25/03 by AARoads
+01/17/05 by AARoads